New energy efficiency regulations will make one-fifth of North East commercial properties un-lettable

 He says: “Nearly 20% of commercial property is presently rated F or G. Unless landlords improve these premises before April 2018, they will be unable to agree a new lease on them, with penalties for non-compliance of 20% of rateable value, of up to £150,000.”

-“With time ticking this is likely to be a refurbishment or redevelopment at the end of a lease which terminates in the next year.
+“With time ticking this is likely to be a refurbishment or redevelopment at the end of a lease which terminates in the next two years.
 Alternatively, landlords should also investigate whether the work required to reach an E rating could be carried within the normal cycle of on-going maintenance, repair and renewal.

 “There are some safeguards to ensure that new regulations only require permissible, appropriate and cost-effective improvements, but we can advise any landlords on what changes are required.”